2011-2022 Lake Water Results

 - Simon Fraser University, Department of Earth Sciences

-Osoyoos Lake Levels – daily average – real-time data and graphs from monitoring station in Oroville, Wa.
+Monthly average lake levels for Osoyoos Lake from the real-time monitoring station at Oroville, WA Osoyoos Lake Levels – daily average – real-time data and graphs from monitoring station in Oroville, Wa.
+Real-time temperature, elevations, and water flow for Osoyoos Lake from the monitoring station at Oroville, WA